rohantalwar/opencv/README.md

 # opencv

-project on detcetion of object on the base of color of object.
+project on detection of object on the basis of color of object.